 In Spain, to be able to work legally, you will need to register, you’ll obtain a number called NIE.

 Once you have your country situation figured out, you’ll need to become a resident with the city (you have to go to city hall in person).
-Bonus for all Canarian residents, to make them feels as one with Spain, they get 75% discounts on all flights going to mainland Spain (Madrid, Barcelona, etc).
-That’s a pretty awesome perk to have!
+Bonus, for all Canarian residents, to bring them closer to mainland Spain, they get 75% discounts on all flights and boats to travel there (Madrid, Barcelona, etc).
+That’s a super awesome perk to have!

-You can already rent your one bedroom apartment from 450 EUR/month (if you’re lucky), then it’s pretty easy to find something around 550-600 EUR/month up to big houses of 3000 to 5000 EUR/month (in that case you might as well just consider buying).
+You can already rent your one bedroom apartment from 550 EUR/month (if you’re lucky), then it’s pretty easy to find something between 700-1100 EUR/month, up to big houses of 3000 to 5000 EUR/month (in that case you might as well just consider buying).

-As far as buying, at time of writing the cheapest apartment is 41 000 EUR and the most expensive is a house of 7 millions euros.
+As far as buying, at time of writing the cheapest apartment is 41 000 EUR and the most expensive is a 7 millions euros house.

 The highest concentration of gays (locals and expats) are in Playa del Ingles.
 Some in Meloneras, Campo Internacional and San Fernando.
 And the others, scattered around the rest of Maspalomas (Sonnenland, El Tablero, Pasito Blanco, Playa de San Agustin, Playa del Aguila), the South of the island (Puerto de Mogan, Puerto Rico), Telde (East) and Las Palmas (North).